Achievable logoAchievable logo

 Income funds

-Income funds only invest in income-producing securities, which include bonds, preferred stock, and common stocks that pay regular dividends.
-Capital appreciation (growth) is not a focus for these funds as they aim to only provide their investors with consistent interest and dividend income.
+Income funds invest only in income-producing securities, such as bonds, preferred stock, and dividend-paying common stock.
+Capital appreciation (growth) is not the primary goal.
+Instead, these funds aim to provide consistent interest and dividend income.
 Income funds are generally more conservative and less risky than growth funds.

-Why are growth funds riskier than income funds?
-It’s due to price volatility in the stock market.
-The stock market is unpredictable and prices can move in a variety of directions depending on business activity and general economic conditions.
-If a company has a rough year or the economy is going through a recession, it’s not uncommon for investors to lose significant amounts of money on their common stock.
+Why are growth funds usually riskier than income funds?
+The main reason is price volatility in the stock market.
+Stock prices can move sharply based on business performance and overall economic conditions.
+If a company has a poor year or the economy enters a recession, common stockholders can experience significant losses.

 Different types of income funds include corporate bond funds, municipal bond funds, and US Government bond funds, which invest in those types of issuers.
 There are also high yield bond funds, which invest in riskier “junk” bonds with high yields.
 Conversely, there are conservative bond funds that invest in investment-grade bonds with lower levels of risk and yield.
 International bond funds invest in bonds from foreign companies and governments.